 Sacred Games 2: This Retro Photo Shoot Of The Cast Will Make Your Eyes Pop!

-Netflix is all set to make its viewers sit on the edge of their seats on August 16th as it is going to drop the second season of the popular crime-thriller series, Sacred Games 2.
-But before that, fans of the show can go crazy viewing pictures of the cast's uber cool, retro photo-shoot which the makers of the show have released.
+Netflix is all set to make its viewers sit on the edge of their seats on August 16 as it is going to drop the second season of the popular crime-thriller series, Sacred Games 2.
+But before that, fans of the show can go crazy viewing pictures of the cast's uber-cool, retro photo shoot, which the makers of the show have released.
 The pictures feature Nawazuddin Siddiqui, Saif Ali Khan, Kalki Koechlin, Pankaj Tripathi, Ranvir Shorey, Surveen Chawla, Luke Kenny, and Jatin Sarna.
-However, missing from the snaps are season 1's Kubra Sait, Radhika Apte, and Jitendra Joshi.
+However, missing from the snaps are Season 1's Kubra Sait, Radhika Apte, and Jitendra Joshi.
 Check out the pics!

 Gaitonde, Cooler Than Ever